Understand

 Books and maps

-[edit]Back in the early 1990s, Bloomington sported over 20 independent bookstores, and was sometimes described as a city with a largest number of bookstores per capita in the USA.
+[edit]Back in the early 1990s, Bloomington sported over 20 independent bookstores, and was sometimes described as a city with the greatest number of bookstores per capita in the USA.
 Since then, most of them have gone out of business as Borders and Barnes and Noble arrived (the former of which having later succumbed to competition from the likes of Amazon.com; the latter is still there, in East 3rd St).
 Still, a few good independent book stores remain.
 Two of them ("Caveat Emptor" and "The Book Corner") can be seen on the east side of the Courthouse Square; another one ("Boxcar Books", a non-for-profit co-op) is in 6th St between Dunn and Grant.

 See also the annual Community Book Fair under Events: October.